Miami Valley bars, restaurants preparing for crowds ahead of Bengals game

 DAYTON, Ohio (WDTN) – The Cincinnati Bengals are proving to be a boost in business for local bars and restaurants.

-Crystal Stafford, the General Manager of Fricker’s in Miamisburg, said business has been great during this Bengals playoff run.
+Crystal Stafford, general manager of Fricker’s in Miamisburg, said business has been great during this Bengals playoff run.

 “The last two Saturdays have been awesome.
 I’ve been in the kitchen helping out a lot, but I still get to hear the screaming from the customers,” Stafford said.